MCxQC/Hello-World/README.md

 * AutoHotkey v2

 # MyEventsToMonitor
-This AutoHotkey script allows for the automatic launching of actions when devices are connected or disconnected, and when processes or windows are created or terminated.
+This AutoHotkey script allows for the automatic launching of actions when:
+* devices are connected or disconnected
+* when processes or windows are created or terminated.

 ### Supported, Monitoring of:
 ### Supported, launch action when: